 The wharves were made useless by silt and debris.
 It was weeks before the affected areas were cleared enough for rebuilding and repairs to begin.

-Reports of the death toll vary, but where between 14 and 22, eight of which were from a truck going off a bridge into a flooded river.
+Reports of the death toll vary, but were between 14 and 22, eight of which were from a car going off a bridge into a flooded river.

 A Long, Painful Recovery